Skip to main content

 Alcohol can cause many health problems, such as:

-Too much alcohol can also worsen existing health conditions, such as:
+Too much alcohol can also make health conditions worse.

 Brain functions

-Alcohol also affects brain functions more in older people.
-This increases problems with coordination, memory and judgement.
+Alcohol also affects brain functions more as you get older.
+This can include increased problems with coordination, memory and judgement.

-• forgetting to turn off electrical appliances or lock doors
+• safety problems, such as forgetting to turn off electrical appliances or lock doors

 Alcohol and the brain